 David Reinstein’s research considers altruism, charitable giving, social and psychological influences, life choices, and consumer behavior.
 His work combines economic modeling, analysis of observational data, and lab and field experiments to answer a variety of interconnected questions, and build innovative policy and management tools.

 These topics are examined in “The Influence of Expert Reviews on Consumer Demand for Experience Goods: A Case Study of Movie Critics” (Journal of Industrial Economics, 2005), in “Efficient Consumer Altruism and Fair Trade Products” (JEMS, 2012), in “Anonymous Rituals” (JEBO, 2012), in “Does One Contribution Come at the Expense of Another?
 Empirical Evidence on Substitution Between Charitable Donations” (BEJEAP Advances, 2011), in “Decomposing Desert and Tangibility Effects in a Charitable Giving Experiment” (Exp.
-Econ., 2012), in “Reputation and Influence in Charitable Giving: An Experiment” (Theory and Decision, 2012), and in “Ex-ante Commitments to `Give if you Win’ Exceed Donations After a Win” (conditionally accepted, Journal of Public Economics, 2018).
+Econ., 2012), in “Reputation and Influence in Charitable Giving: An Experiment” (Theory and Decision, 2012), “Ex-ante Commitments to `Give if you Win’ Exceed Donations After a Win” (Journal of Public Economics, 2018), and “Losing Face” (Oxford Economic Papers, 2018).

 Dr David Reinstein is a Senior Lecturer (US equivalent: Assistant/Assoc.
 Professor) at the University of Exeter.
 He currently teaches Economic Analysis and Policy.